 Anjelica Huston on James Joyce: A Shout in the Street

 James Joyce led an eventful and turbulent life.
 From the beginning, he was something of an outsider.
 His childhood was impoverished and chaotic.
 Nonetheless, his alcoholic father ensured that he was educated at Ireland's elite schools.
 From an early age, Joyce revealed an impulse to rebel against social conventions.
-He not only rejected the Catholic religion, but, in his own words, 'declared open war on the Catholic church by all that I write and say and do.'
+He not only rejected the Catholic religion, but, in his own words, 'declared open war on the Catholic church by all that I write and say and do'.
 He was a brilliant student - winning numerous scholarships and awards - and he was also sexually precocious, frequenting Dublin's prostitutes while still very young.

 When the Nazis invaded France, he was concerned for the safety of his grandson Stephen, who was half-Jewish.
 Eventually, he managed to find sanctuary in Switzerland, but he died just a few weeks after he and his family had arrived there.
-Since then, his fame has grown, and he is now recognised by a towering figure in world literature, with Ulysses often cited as the most influential work of fiction of the twentieth century.
+Since then, his fame has grown, and he is now recognised as a towering figure in world literature, with Ulysses often cited as the most influential work of fiction of the twentieth century.

 |Production Company||Blueprint Pictures Limited|